Tadeusz Michalik

 Tadeusz Michalik (born 16 February 1991) is a Polish Greco-Roman wrestler.
 He represented Poland at the 2020 Summer Olympics in Tokyo, winning a bronze medal in the men's Greco-Roman 97 kg event.

 He competed in the 97 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+He competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the 2024 Summer Olympics in Paris, France.

 Personal life

 His older sister Monika Michalik won a bronze medal in Freestyle wrestling at the 2016 Summer Olympics.